 EPA has also developed guidelines for assessing exposure to air toxics.
 These exposure guidelines are used in health risk assessments to determine the potential effects to the public.

-The potential impacts from adjacent industrial sources on air toxics concentrations within the project area were also examined.
+The potential impact from adjacent industrial sources on air toxics concentrations within the proposed action area were examined.

 C. AIR QUALITY REGULATIONS, STANDARDS, AND BENCHMARKS

 NATIONAL AND STATE AIR QUALITY STANDARDS (NAAQS)